-Learn essential Dutch question words like hoe (how), hoeveel (how many), waar (where), and wanneer (when) to ask about manner, quantity, place, and time in everyday conversations.
+Learn essential Dutch question words like hoe (how), hoeveel (how many), waar (where), and wanneer (when) to ask about manner, quantity, place, and time effectively.

 1. Formation of a question sentence: question word + finite verb + subject + rest of the sentence.